 – Philosophy on healthcare and help with activities of daily living

 – Statement of residents’ rights and responsibilities

 – Medication policies including administration and pharmacy choice

-– Details including actions and circumstances that will result in a move-out notice
+– Details including actions and circumstances that will result in an eviction

 – Staffing plan